Arpit078/1st-project/readme.txt

 hey there !
-we are newbies at coding and are just starting up with a pygame platformer our team includes : arpit : https://github.com/Arpit078 varun : https://github.com/VarunK2603
+we are newbies at coding and are just starting up with a pygame rpg our team includes : arpit : https://github.com/Arpit078 varun : https://github.com/VarunK2603